-Technology: When selecting your custodians, make note of their capabilities in the field of technology - accessible online platforms, mobile apps as well as sophisticated tools for managing your account and investment analysis are crucial elements to be considered when it comes to making investing easier for everyone.
-Technology plays a crucial function in streamlining investment processes while making them more accessible.
+Technology: When selecting your custodians, make note of their capabilities in the field of technology - easy-to-use platforms on the internet, mobile apps as well as sophisticated tools for managing accounts and analysis of investments are essential elements to be considered when it comes to making investing easy for everyone.
+Technology plays a crucial role in streamlining investment processes while also making them more accessible.

 Although self-directed IRA custodians remain relatively few compared with traditional IRA custodians, the industry is rapidly growing with consolidation, increased competition and technological developments shaping its development.
 With more investors turning towards self-directed IRAs for greater control of retirement savings accounts, custodians play an integral part in helping these investors navigate through alternative investment complexities more successfully.